 Risk Insurance Division (RID) - The component of FIMA at FEMA HQ that helps reduce flood losses by providing affordable flood insurance for property owners and by encouraging communities to adopt and enforce floodplain management regulations that mitigate the effects of flooding on new and improved structures.

 Risk Mapping, Assessment, and Planning (Risk MAP) - A program developed by FEMA to leverage the successes of Map Mod and further enhance the usability and value of flood hazard mapping.
 The Risk MAP program combines flood hazard mapping, risk assessment tools, and mitigation planning into one seamless program.
 The intent of this integrated program is to encourage beneficial partnerships and innovative uses of flood hazard and risk assessment data in order to maximize flood loss reduction.

-Risk MAP Program Portal - An integrated, password-protected program portal designed to encourage information sharing and collaboration across FEMA and contractor program teams involved in the Risk MAP effort.
+Risk MAP Program Portal - An integrated, password-protected program website designed to encourage information sharing and collaboration across FEMA, mapping partner, and contractor teams involved in the Risk MAP effort.

 Risk Reduction Division - The component of FIMA at FEMA HQ that works to reduce risk to life and property through the use of land use controls, building practices, and other tools.
 These activities address risk in both the existing built environment and in future development, and they occur in both pre- and post-disaster environments.

 Riverine Flooding - The overbank flooding of rivers and streams.

 River Mile Marker (RMM) - A marker that indicates the distance in miles from a reference point on a river or other major watercourse.